andrelaszlo/nexuspersonal-archlinux/README.md

 helper](https://wiki.archlinux.org/index.php/AUR_Helpers)) and then
 get the [nexuspersonal
 package](https://aur.archlinux.org/packages.php?ID=33976&detail=1).
 This
-repository is mostly for people interested in contributing to the AUR package itself.
+repository is intended mostly for people interested in contributing to the AUR package itself.

-The package was created by whacath but is currently maintained by [André Laszlo](http://www.laszlo.nu) If you want to reach André, his email address is his first name at his last name dot nu.
+The package was created by _whacath_ but is currently maintained by [André Laszlo](http://www.laszlo.nu).
+If you want to reach André, his email address is his first name at his last name dot nu.